Hlev1/java-challenge/SOLUTION_README.md

 #### Conclusion
 Overall, I have really enjoyed getting a small glimpse into the codebase of CarbonChain and learning more about the different domain entities that exist in the business.
-I am looking forward to iterating on this project further in the next stages of the interview!
+I am looking forward to iterating on this project further in the next stages of the interview process!